 Finally, A DIAGNOSIS

 In desperation, we brought Mila to Children’s Hospital Colorado in hopes they would not release her until they figured out what was wrong.
 After a long week of many tests, the doctors diagnosed Mila with Batten Disease.
 Our hearts stopped.
 Our bodies went limp.

 We learned Batten is a neurodegenerative disease which leaves children blind, cognitively impaired and bed-ridden before they die at a young age.
-We were told there is no cure, and that no clinical trials exist for Mila's variant of Batten... yet.
-But we also learned that gene therapy is showing great promise, and if we raise enough money for a new clinical trial, we could give children like Mila a chance at life.
+We were told there is no cure, and that no treatment exists for Mila's variant of Batten... yet.
+But we also learned that gene therapy is showing great promise.
+So we started a foundation to find and fund paths to a cure for Mila and children like her.

 WE NEED YOUR HELP NOW